2023 Best Fine & Studio Arts Doctor's Degree Schools in New York

 Top New York Schools for a Doctorate in Fine & Studio Arts

 Our 2023 rankings named The Graduate Center, CUNY the best school in New York for fine and studio arts students working on their doctor’s degree.
-Located in the city of New York, The Graduate Center is a public school with a medium-sized student population.
+Located in the large city of New York, The Graduate Center is a public college with a medium-sized student population.

 Explore all the Best Fine & Studio Arts Schools in the Middle Atlantic Area or other specific states within that region.